aliray786/PunjiUp/README.md

 # PunjiUp
-Backend of Our Project PunjiUp That is part of our training at Times Internet Limited
+Backend of Our Project PunjiUp
 # To start This Project
 First Download the code
 AFter that make a local mysql database name must be "punjiupdb"